Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-With-OBS-Studio-Development.md

 Many user post ideas and suggestions for improvements to OBS on the OBS Ideas page.
 You can find the Ideas page (Fider) here: [https://ideas.obsproject.com/](https://ideas.obsproject.com/)

-Also, you can find the OBS Studio Bug Tracker here: [https://obsproject.com/mantis/](https://obsproject.com/mantis/)
+OBS Studio currently tracks bugs on [GitHub Issues](https://github.com/obsproject/obs-studio/issues).

 The bug tracker uses your [forum](https://obsproject.com/forum/) login credentials, so you don't have to log in twice.